 Finally, a topic of discussion for any new business deciding where to incorporate is nexus.

-Delaware and Oregon do not have economic nexus laws on the books because they do not need to.
+Delaware and Oregon don’t have economic nexus laws on the books because they don’t need to.
 The four states that don’t have sales tax are Delaware, Montana, New Hampshire, and Oregon.
-States without sales tax revenue do not need to be concerned with economic nexus.
+States without sales tax revenue don’t need to be concerned with economic nexus.

-Business-friendly states want your business, but there’s a lot more than low taxes and minimum filing requirements to consider.
-We can help set up an accounting system and prepare your taxes for any state where you do business—and make sure you’re filing the most advantageous Delaware tax return for your company.
+Business-friendly states want your business, but there’s a lot more than low taxes and minimum filing requirements to consider. inDinero can help set up an accounting system and prepare your taxes for any state where you do business—and make sure you’re filing the most advantageous Delaware tax return for your company.
 Get in touch with us today to speak to inDineo’s team of experienced tax experts to see how he can help.

 Quick Note: This article is provided for informational purposes only, and is not legal, financial, accounting, or tax advice.
 You should consult appropriate professionals for advice on your specific situation. inDinero assumes no liability for actions taken in reliance upon the information contained herein.